Here Are The First Photos Of Meghan Markle & Prince Harry’s Baby

 “They want to be in control when it comes to managing the media.
 They have also agreed they want their son to have an ordinary childhood, not one lived out in the public spotlight,” the source said.

-Harry appeared in front of the press on Monday afternoon to provide an update on his wife and the Royal Baby, where he said he was “over the moon.”
+Harry appeared in front of the press on Monday afternoon to provide an update on his wife and the royal baby, where he said he was “over the moon.”

 “It was amazing,” he said, according to Entertainment Tonight.